vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 Now, [GNU Guix](https://guix.gnu.org/) has gained many CL libraries, and becomes a contender to Roswell.
 Guix can be used as a package manager on top of your Unix distribution.
 It brings reproducible builds, rollbacks, the ability to install exact versions of any library (including system dependencies), contained environments and user profiles.
 It makes it easy too to install the latest version of a CL implementation and libraries and, to a certain extent, to share scripts.
 See the article [A Lisp REPL as my main shell](https://ambrevar.xyz/lisp-repl-shell/index.html) for insights.

-To parse command line arguments, [unix-opts](https://github.com/mrkkrp/unix-opts) shows a decent activity (as a reminder, the CLI arguments are stored portably in `uiop:command-line-arguments`).
+To parse command line arguments, [unix-opts](https://github.com/mrkkrp/unix-opts) shows decent activity.
+As a reminder, the CLI arguments are stored portably in `uiop:command-line-arguments`.

 [Adams](https://github.com/cl-adams/adams) is a new UNIX system administration tool, not unlike Chef or Ansible.